 Distilled water is used to guarantee that the PH of the soap will be neutral when complete, and that no impurities are in the water that could affect the saponification process.
 Distilled water can be purchased at any shopping center in a one gallon container.

-Lye (Sodium Hydroxide) can be purchased locally at any Lowes home center.
+Lye (Sodium Hydroxide) can be purchased locally at any Lowes home center, and now Tractor Supply carries it too.
 A two-pound container of Roebic Crystal Drain Cleaner is available for just over $12.
 Make sure you buy the one that says 100% lye.
 Or, you can purchase it in bulk HERE.
 Two pounds are plenty to last more than two full batches.